Zod-/jsVideoUrlParser/README.md

 * `'video'`: Regular videos which can also be livestreams.
 * `'playlist'`: YouTube playlist.
 * `'share'`: Shared YouTube videos that link to a special website and are not actual videos themselves.
+* `'channel'`: YouTube channels, which are the same as users.

 #### Supported url formats:
 * `'short'`: Shortened urls.